spences10/scottspence.com/posts/2021/11/03/fathom-analytics-with-svelte/index.md

 That link is a public Fathom dashboard you can go and check out now if you like.

-ℹ️ The site name doesn't have to corespond with the actual project name but it could get confusing if it doesn't and you have a lot of sites.
+ℹ️ The site name doesn't have to correspond with the actual project name but it could get confusing if it doesn't and you have a lot of sites.